Hiwonder/microbit-bluetooth-App-demo/README.md

 # microbit-bluetooth-App-demo
-This is an open source microbit Bluetooth Demo that can be used to control Hiwonder microbit car.
+This is an open source microbit Bluetooth android App Demo that can be used to control Hiwonder microbit car.